fastily/rar2zip/README.md

 A simple web service that makes it easy to convert rar to zip

-⚠️ Do not run this in an untrusted environemnt, the app assumes any input files are safe.
+⚠️ Do not run this in an untrusted environment, the app assumes any input files are safe.

 ## Dependencies
 * [unar](https://theunarchiver.com/command-line)